Graham Walker to perform Elgar's Cello Concerto

-The orchestra’s November 17th concert at Christ Church in Bayston Hill (7.30pm) will include the Wreckers Overture, by Dame Ethel Smyth, Brahms’ Symphony no. 2.
+The orchestra’s November 17th concert at Christ Church in Bayston Hill (7.30pm) will include the Wreckers Overture, by Smyth, and Brahms’ Symphony no. 2.

 Graham’s parents Gay and Richard have been members of the orchestra for many years and are delighted to be able to play alongside their famous son in their home town!

 Graham is Director of Music at Magdalene College, Cambridge, Director of St John's Voices at St John's College, Cambridge and Musical Director of the New Cambridge Singers.

 He studied mathematics as a Choral Scholar at St John’s College Cambridge and was awarded a scholarship and bursary to study cello as a postgraduate at the Royal Academy of Music in London.
 Graham went on to give his debuts on BBC Radio 3 and at Birmingham’s Symphony Hall and the Amsterdam Concertgebouw and has performed as a solo and chamber cellist across Europe and North and South America.

 His first recording as a choral conductor, made in 1999, featured the music of Jean Mouton, a 16th-century Flemish composer, much of whose music was being recorded for the first time.